IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 Let's start with some definition of smart pointers.
 In simple words it's type with values that may be used like pointers, but with the added benefit of automated memory management.
-We have 3 types of smart pointers declared in `<memory>` STD library:
+We have 3 types of smart pointers declared in :code:`<memory>` STD library:

 * std::unique_ptr,
 * std::shared_ptr,